slamora/brackets-wiki/How-to-Use-Brackets.md

 Brackets doesn't support opening a file in both panes but we are planning to ship that in a future release.

 ### Extensions
 In addition to the core features built into Brackets, there is a large and growing community of developers building extensions that add all sorts of useful functionality.
-You can search for and install extensions using **File > Extension Manager...** (or click the "plugin block" icon on the toolbar).
+You can search for and install/uninstall extensions using **File > Extension Manager...** (or click the "plugin block" icon on the toolbar).
+You can even temporarily disable extensions and re-enable them later from the Extension Manager.

 You can also [browse the available extensions online](https://brackets-registry.aboutweb.com) without installing Brackets first.